Anurag9507/ImageEffectProject/README.md

 IMT2022014 Shashank Tippanavar: Implemented Flip and Rotation and completed logs for Flip.

-IMT2022046 Aryan Vaghasiya: Implemented Invert and Dominant Color and completed logs for Invert.
+IMT2022046 Aryan Vaghasiya: Implemented Invert and completed logs for Invert, Rotation and Grayscale.

 ## Effects implemented